 In 1998, I moved to Napa with my wife and our then 18-month old son to pursue a law practice in the wine, vineyard, food and hospitality industries.
 At Dickenson, Peatman & Fogarty for over ten years, I further developed my expertise in these areas.
 In 2002, I was elected as a Director (and Shareholder) after only four years at the firm.

-I founded my own firm in 2008 and continued to work for business clients at every stage of the business cycle, from entity selection and formation through acquisitions and sale or merger.
+In 2008, I then founded my own firm and continue to work for business clients at every stage of the business cycle, from entity selection and formation through acquisitions and sale or merger.
 I have guided individuals and families on various business issues, succession and land use/planning, and have worked on securities offerings and a range of business, entertaiment and real property transactions.
 In this regard, I have successfully negotiated acquisitions and sales of vineyard, winery, gourmet food, brewery, resort, restaurant and related assets, a range of debt and equity financing transactions, complex vineyard leases and grape contracts, in addition to preparing and structuring investment offering materials and advising clients on a variety of finance, real property, alcohol beverage and business/corporate planning issues, including workouts/restructurings, due diligence and real property sales tax issues/appeals.

 My professional affiliations include membership in the Business and Real Property sections of The State Bar of California and the Napa County Bar Association.

 My non-lawyer time is spent with my wife Hillary Homzie, a children’s book author and professor, and our three boys, Jonah, Ari and Micah.
-Other interests include travel (both near and far), food and wine (of course) and music (from progressive rock to reggae to piano accompaniments for my youngest playing Suzuki violin, which means lots of Twinkle, Twinkle Little Star).
+Other interests include travel (both near and far), food and wine (of course), music (from progressive rock to ska/reggae) and being the helicopter Dad for my sons and their various music/arts/academic pursuits.